Kelp-framework/Kelp/README.md

 What is happening here?

-- First, we create an instance of the web application module, which we have previously built and placed in the `lib/` folder.
+- First, we create an instance of the web application class, which we have previously built and placed in the `lib/` folder.
 We set the mode of the app to `test`, so that file `conf/myapp_test.conf` overrides the main configuration.
 The test configuration can contain anything you see fit.
 Perhaps you want to